 It’s often hard to translate our thoughts and feelings into words.
 Most people will have experienced the feeling of anxiety at some point in their lives.
-But feeling the emotion of anxiety now and again in response to distinct situations is quite different from living with an anxiety disorder.
+However, feeling the emotion of anxiety now and again in response to distinct situations is quite different from living with an anxiety disorder.

 Anxiety can cause every single muscle in our body to become tight and rigid.
 We feel stiff.
 There will be days when we wake up in the morning and everything hurts.
 Our whole body aches.
 We often try to consciously ‘unclench’ whenever we notice it, which can bring some temporary relief, but usually, we’ll find that it’s not long before we’ve unconsciously tensed up again.